seadowg/seadowg.github.com/_drafts/how-to-git-with-github.md

 # How to Git with Github

+*Disclaimer: At the time of writing, [the default Git branch name is still `master`](https://sfconservancy.org/news/2020/jun/23/gitbranchname/) so this post will use `master` instead of `main`.
+Hopefully I can come back and change that later once `main` (which seems to be gaining traction as the new standard) has become the default.*

 I've contributed to and helped maintain a few different open source projects at this point ([ODK Collect](https://github.com/opendatakit/collect), [Postfacto](https://github.com/pivotal/postfacto), [Robolectric](https://github.com/robolectric/robolectric) etc) and something I've noticed is that people run into problems with Git.
 Crazy right?
 Git?
 Confusing?
 No way!

 Git is a "sharp tool".
 That's software engineer speak for "I already learned this, and now you need to".
 Github doesn't do an amazing job of taming it and, although Pull Requests are an important and valuable part of open source work, they can land you in even more treacherous waters.